JSku-Systems/unet-bccd-segmentation/README.md

 # U‑Net Cell Segmentation
+This repository contains a complete and reproducible deep‑learning workflow for semantic cell segmentation using a U‑Net architecture trained on the BCCD dataset.
+The project integrates data preparation, augmentation, model training, evaluation, and post‑segmentation morphological analysis to demonstrate both pixel‑wise accuracy and population‑level geometric fidelity in microscopy imaging.

 ## Dataset Notice </br>
 This project uses the BCCD Dataset with Masks, published on Kaggle by Jeet B. Lahiri.